callmenick/callmenick.com-posts/0079 backbone 1/article.md

 ## What Next?

 So far, we’ve learned about Backbone, what its strong points are, and how to leverage it to build a web application.
 We’ve looked into retrieving data from a URL, though in a real life situation, you’d probably want to fetch the initial data from the server first.
-Next up, we look at sorting the data, followed by single views, adding, editing, and removing.
+Next up, we look at sorting the data.

 ## Wrap Up